Karl Bauermeister

 Karl Bauermeister (born 28 January 1963) from Port Elizabeth, South Africa, was a right-handed batsman and a decent allrounder during the 1980s.
 He played provincial one-matches representing the Eastern Cape.
 He played with several Springbok players, both as a junior and at provincial cricket.

+A multi talented sportsman, Karl also represented South African Schools in soccer in 1979.